 Should fitness apps run TikTok ads optimized for installs or for trial events?

 Optimize for the trial event (free trial start) whenever your daily budget supports it.
-Based on RocketShip HQ data, campaigns optimized for the trial event deliver 35-40% lower cost-per-trial than install-optimized campaigns, even though the CPI is higher.
+In our experience, campaigns optimized for the trial event deliver materially lower cost-per-trial than install-optimized campaigns, even though the CPI is higher.
 This optimization strategy aligns with subscription app LTV to CAC ratios for profitable scaling.

 According to Sensor Tower's health and fitness vertical analysis, the quality gap between install-optimized and event-optimized users widens further at the subscription stage, with trial-optimized campaigns showing 1.5-2x higher trial-to-paid rates.